Concordium/concordium.github.io/source/mainnet/net/web3-id/wallet.rst

 Add verifiable credentials to the wallet
 ========================================

-When choosing to add verifiable credentials from an issuer, make sure that you *trust* the issuer.
+When choosing to add verifiable credentials from an issuer, make sure that you *trust* the issuer to whom you are revealing information about yourself.

 #.
 Contact the issuer of the verifiable credentials using the dApp the issuer provides and provide the information requested by the issuer.